Tu primo grande amore

 "Tu primo grande amore" ("You, first great love") is a song by Italian singer Vincenzo Cantiello.
 It and was the winning song at the Junior Eurovision Song Contest 2014 in Marsa, Malta.

 The song is about love at first sight and was written by Cantiello himself.

 Music video

 The music video was released on 7 October 2014.
 It shows Cantiello singing on the stage of an empty theatre.
-A cell phone, attached to the ceiling, records his performance.
-At the end of the video, the cell phone lies on a bed.
+A cell phone, resting on the theatre's steps, records his performance.
+At the end of the video, another cell phone is seen atop a pile of books.
 Its screen reads "Hi!
-Vincenzo has sent you a video clip :-)" and the song's title appears in a blue speech bubble underneath.
+Vincenzo has sent you a video clip :-)" and the song's title appears in a grey speech bubble underneath.